-These can be visible when the vitreous pulls away from the back of the eye.
-The movement of the vitreous away from the retina at the back of the eye creates a tug on the retina.
+These can be visible when the vitreous pulls away from the back of your eye.
+The movement of the vitreous away from your retina at the back of the eye creates a tug on the retina.
 The retina reacts by sending a small electrical charge to your brain.
 You see this as short, small, flashes of light.

-In the long term, you are unlikely to see these flashes because, once the vitreous has fully come away it no longer pulls on the retina.
+In the long term, you are unlikely to see these flashes because, once the vitreous has fully come away, it no longer pulls on your retina.
 This means that the retina is no longer being stimulated to produce flashes of light.
-Some people may be more prone to seeing the occasional flash of light in the long-term but this is not usually anything to worry about.
+Some people may be more prone to seeing the occasional flash of light in the long term but this is not usually anything to worry about.

 Floaters can take lots of different forms and shapes and can come in different sizes.
 You may see them as dots, circles, lines, clouds, or cobwebs.
 Sometimes, floaters can move around quickly.
 At other times it can feel like they hardly move at all.
 You may find floaters are more obvious in bright light or on a sunny day.

-A floater is created when the vitreous becomes more watery and small, harmless clumps of cells develop and float in the more watery vitreous.
-The light rays, which normally travel from the front of the eye, meet a clump in the vitreous and it casts a shadow on the retina at the back of the eye.
-We see this shadow as a floater.
+A floater is created when your vitreous becomes more watery.
+Floaters are small, harmless clumps of cells which float in your watery vitreous.
+Light rays travel through your eye.
+When the light rays meet one of these clumps in your vitreous it casts a shadow on your retina at the back of your eye.
+You see this shadow as a floater.